rudolfwilliam/DeepBC/README.md

 ***

 ## General
-To run our code, first copy or clone this repository.
-Then, create a conda environment (assuming that you would like to call it `deepbc`):
+To run our code, first make sure to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and [git large file storage](https://git-lfs.com/) installed.

+Then, copy or clone this repository.
+Create a conda environment (assuming that you would like to call it `deepbc`):

 ```
 conda env create -n deepbc -f environment.yaml